FredFoonly/wingo-workspace/README.md

 wingo-workspace
 ===============

 Generate a workspace line for gobar.
-This needs my version of wingo for figuring out the UDS IPC and notification sockets.
+This needs my version of wingo for figuring out the UDS command and notification sockets.

 Options    | Description
 -----------|------------